dataspecer/ds-wdoi/comments-ideas/ideas.md

   - search by a class name
   - search by a instance (external api)
   - search by a property
-- Hierarchy and browsing (either in the root search or parent search in association search).
+- Hierarchy and browsing (either in the root search or association search).
   - give me parents (multiple input classes)
   - give me children (multiple input classes)
   - give me entire parent hierarchy?
   - give me entire children hierarchy?
 - Details
   - give me details for a class (multiple input classes) with/out properties
+    - with properties
-    - either all properties from hierarchy
+      - all
-    - or just pertaining to the given class
+      - own
+      - inherited
+      - general
+  - give me details for a property
 - Recommendations
   - give me recommendations based on already made user association selection